Anupama-nambiar/hardware-security/Multiplication_program/README.md

-Navigate to Multiplication to run the matrix multiplication programs
+Navigate to `multiplication` folder to run the matrix multiplication programs